yuanyuanlei-nlp/conspiracy_theories_emnlp_2023/README.md

 ## Event Relation Graph
 * **Dataset:** We used MAVEN-ERE dataset for building the event relation graph (https://github.com/THU-KEG/MAVEN-ERE)<br/>
-* **Data splitting:** The document id of train/dev/test sets under media source splitting are in the ./LOCO/LOCO_media_split folder.
+* **Data Splitting:** The document id of train/dev/test sets under media source splitting are in the ./LOCO/LOCO_media_split folder.
 The document id of train/dev/test sets under random splitting are in the ./LOCO/LOCO_random_split folder (section 4.2)<br/>
 * **mavenere_event_relation_label.py:** the code for processing the event relations labels<br/>
 * **event_relation_graph.py:** the code for training the event relation graph